adamgmurray/portfolio/README.md

 # portfolio
-**www.adamgmurray.xyz**
-This is my personal website which I am working on while doing help desk support in Cleveland Ohio.
+This[https://adamgmurray.github.io/portfolio/] is my personal website [www.adamgmurray.xyz] .
+I am working on this while taking help desk phone calls in Cleveland, Ohio.
-(I asked my boss, they're cool with it as long as it isn't my primary effort on the clock.)
-It contains everything employement related about me: work experience, updated resume, freeCodeCamp projects, and personal projects.
-Want to hire me into a junior front-end development role?
+I asked the boss- they're cool with it.
+It contains every employement-related-tid-bit about me.
+*spoiler-alert*
+I'm intending to land my first job as a front-end developer in early 2017.
 Hit me up! adam@adamgmurray.xyz